Wastewater Treatment Plant

 During large storm events the inflows can increase up to eight times the dry-weather rates.
-This stresses the plant but this can be managed while still meeting environmental water quality discharge standards and Reclaimed Water production.
+This requires the plant equipment and processes be designed to handle large hydraulic loads during the winter months.

 The purpose of influent pumping is to lift the incoming untreated sewage from the terminus of the several interceptor sewers up and into the headworks from where the sewage can flow by gravity through the other treatment processes.
 Approximately 97% of the influent sewage is pumped at the influent pump station; the remaining 3% is discharged directly into the headworks from the Calle La Cruz pump station in the Carmel Meadows subdivision.